Guide to Final Salary Pension Transfers

 On the other hand, if you don’t have much in the way of other assets then a transfer is highly unlikely to be suitable for you, especially if you are solely or mainly reliant on your final salary scheme.

 Your cash equivalent transfer value

 A high transfer valuable could be a reason to consider leaving your final salary pension, but it’s by far the only factor and this alone doesn’t indicate you should transfer.

 Your attitude to risk

-As mentioned, there are risks involved with a final salary pension transfer, not least that the value of your investments and the income they produce could fall as well as rise.
-If you’re particularly risk averse, a final salary pension transfer is unlikely to be for you given that there’s no investment risk to you personally if you stay in the scheme.
+As mentioned, there are risks involved with a defined benefit pension transfer, not least that the value of your investments and the income they produce could fall as well as rise.
+If you’re particularly risk averse, then it’s unlikely to be for you given that there’s no investment risk to you personally if you stay in the scheme.